 This post is a review of eToro copy trader, and tips on how to copy the best traders on eToro.
+All trading involves risk.
+Only risk capital you’re prepared to lose.
+Past performance is not an indication of future results.
+This content is for educational purposes only and is not investment advice.
 If you have questions or tips, join the live discussion on the comments section below and interact with like-minded traders.

 Ever wanted to dive into stock, indices, commodities, and forex (foreign/currency exchange) trading, however lack the skill and knowledge in executing a successful and very profitable trade?

 Yes, we may have that beginner’s luck at executing a few trades.
 The thing is, how do we maintain a very successful streak by somehow predicting that next sharp rise in the charts?

 Certainly that is not that easy to do so without having expert financial “Wall Street” calibre skills.
 That is my issue as well.
 I wanted to trade and make a somehow handsome cash while relaxing on a beach.
 But I’ve already tested the waters of manual trading.
 Quite honestly, it didn’t work out well for me.

 Turns out I was a very emotional trader, quickly responding to chart movements (a notoriously newbie mistake) as I’ve written in a previous blog post.

 At the time, I really hoped there would be a game-changing trading platform that allows normal people to just automatically copy expert trades of expert traders.
 When I say expert, I meant those who are knowledgeable at what they do.
 Those who are able to deal with their emotions while prices plummet.